stupplab/pythonic_martini/README.md

 - vmd  (Tested on version 1.9.4a43)
 - GROMACS (Tested on version 2020.2)

-(vmd and gromacs should be callable at the command line)
+(vmd and gromacs should be callable at the command line.
+Look at the **Installation tips** for solutions to problems faced by people during installation)

 You can download the package and run the example script using the following commands.
 Running example_script will create the directory 'example', then prepare and run the PA-peptide coassembly simulation inside it.